ojsc/font2jscad/README.md

 # font2jscad
 Converts truetype fonts or woff fonts to jscad files.
 These files can than be included in OpenJSCad.
+This is a temporal solution, to include fonts for @ojsc/opentype.jscad.
+When OpenJSCad V2 is available this package becomes abolete.

+To be clear: The generated `myfont.jscad` must be used with @ojsc/opentype.jscad.

 # Usage